For years, Yvonne has been developing a sustainable homestead complete with chickens, food plants, on-site water, solar power, and more.

 The building site was once a part of our garden but it was in too much shade to grow many things.
 There was a giant fat pine stump that Shawn, the builder, cut off as close as he could get to the ground.
 I'll have plenty of fire starter this winter.

 We also had a fence and a tall trellis designed for mirlitons that had to be removed.
 The ground was then leveled and pipes and strings were strung to square up the corners of the building.
-A measurement was taken lengthwise and diagonally both ways to double check that it was square and adjustments were made.
+Measurements were taken lengthwise and diagonally both ways to double-check that it was square and adjustments were made.

 A post hole digger was used to dig the holes for the corner posts and the posts for the center wall.